Terre Thaemlitz

 Links:

-Born in Minnesota and raised in Missouri, Terre (pronounced "Terry") Thaemlitz was an art student and a drag queen in New York in the mid 1980s when he started a second life as a disc jockey for house parties.
+Born in Minnesota and raised in Missouri, Terre (pronounced "Terry") Thaemlitz was an art student and a "drag queen" in New York in the mid 1980s when he started a second life as a disc jockey for house parties, notably as the resident dj at Sally's II in New York in the early 1990s.
 Fascinated by the work of composers Pauline Oliveros and Robert Rich, and by musique concrete, Thaemlitz recorded the pioneering single Raw Through a Straw (Comatonse, 1993) and quickly abandoned dance music to embrace ambient soundscapes with his solo recording Tranquilizer (Instinct, 1994).
 The album contains lengthy trancey pieces that rely mainly on electronic keyboards although occasionally mix a bit of percussions, beat-boxes and ethnic instruments: 040468 is eight-minutes of soothing, angelic drones and tinkling, set to a mellow jazz-funk rhythm; Fat Chair is far-eastern chamber music imbued with zen perfumes; and Hovering Glows is a half-hearted attempt at new age lounge music.

 But Thaemlitz's originality is more apparent in the compositions that bridge the clubs and the avantgarde, dance beats and experimental noise: Raw Through A Straw juxtaposes the "acid" phrases of a church organ and an amorphous bass burbling, then spins an afro-dub beat scratched by metallic dissonances; A City on Springs indulges in haunting echoes and natural sounds, like a field recording of drops falling in an underground cave visited by dying birds; 2am on a Silo is perhaps the most desolate soundscape, crackling and snapping under sunny clouds of rich electronic tones.